-Applications, i.e., information events, are composed of a sequence of one or more pages opened at screen 414 of monitor 412.
-This is better seen with reference to FIGS. 3a 35 in greater detail below. and 3b were a page 255 is illustrated as might appear at screen 414 of monitor 412.
-With reference to FIG. 3a, in accordance with the invention, each page 255 is formatted with a service interface having page partitions 250, 260, 280, and 290 (not to be confused with application partitions).
+Applications, i.e. information events, are composed of a 35 sequence of one or more pages opened at screen 414 of monitor 412.
+This is better seen with reference to FIGS. 3a and 3b were a page 255 is illustrated as might appear at screen 414 of monitor 412.
+With reference to FIG. 3a, each page 255 is formatted with a service interface having page 40 partitions 250, 260, 280, and 290 (not to be confused with application partitions).
 Window page partitions 275, well known in the art, are also available and are opened and closed conditionally on page 255 upon the occurrence of an event specified in the application being run.
-Each page partition 250, 260, 280, and 290 and window 275 is made up of a page element which defines 45 the content of the partition or window.
+Each page 45 partition 250, 260, 280 and 290 and window 275 is made up of a page element which defines the content of the partition or window.

-In preferred form, each page 255 includes: a header page partition 250, which has a page element associated with it and which typically conveys information on the page's topic or sponsor; one or more body page partitions 260 and ${50}$ window page partitions 275, each of which is associated with a page element which as noted gives the informational and transactional content of the page.
-For example, a page element may contain presentation data selected as a menu which a user responds in pre-defined fields to execute transactions.
-As illustrated in FIG. 3b. the page element associated with body page partition 260 includes display fields 270, 271, 272.
-A window page partition 275 seen in FIG. 3a represents the same informational and transactional 60 network saturation point.
-This objective is achieved by capability as a body partition, except greater flexibility is provided for its location and size.
+Each page 255 includes: a header page partition 250, which has a page element associated with it and which 50 typically conveys information on the page's topic or sponsor; one or more body page partitions 260 and window page partitions 275, each of which is associated with a page element which as noted gives the informational and transactional content of the page.
+For example, a page element 55 may contain presentation data selected as a menu option in the previous page, and/or may contain prompts to which a user responds in pre-defined fields to execute transactions.
+As illustrated in FIG. 3b, the page element associated with body page partition 260-includes display fields 270, 271, 60 272.
+A window page partition 275 seen in FIG. 3a represents the same informational and transactional capability as a body partition, except greater flexibility is provided for its location and size.

-Continuing with reference to FIG. 3a, in accordance with the invention, advertising 280 is provided over network 10, and, like page elements, also include information for display 65 on page 255, and may be included in any partition of a page.
-Advertising 280 is presented to the user on an individualized basis from queues of advertising object identifications (ids) that are constructed off-line by business system 130, and sent to file server 205 where they are accessible to each RS 400.
+Continuing with reference to FIG. 3a, in accordance with 65 the invention, advertising 280 is provided over network 10, like page elements, also includes information for display on page 255, and may be included in any partition of a page.
+Advertising 280 is presented to the user on an individualized basis from queues of advertising object identifications (ids) that are constructed off-line by business system 130, and sent to file server 205 where they are accessible to each RS 400

 Individualized queues of advertising object ids are constructed based upon data collected on the partitioned applications that were accessed by a user, and upon events the user generated in response to applications.
 The data are collected and reported by RS 400 to a data collection co-application in file server 205 for later transmission to business system 130.
 In addition to application access and use characteristics, a variety of other parameters, such as user demographics or postal ZIP code, may be used as targeting criteria.
 From such data, queues of advertising object ids are constructed that are targeted to either individual users or to sets of users who fall into certain groups according to such parameters.
 Stated otherwise, the advertising presented is individualized to the respective users based on characterizations of the respective users as defined by the interaction history with the service and such other information as user demographics and locale.
 As will be appreciated by those skilled in the art, conventional marketing analysis techniques can be employed to establish the user characterizations based on the collected application usage data above noted and other information.
-25